dansanderson/easyasm65/README.md

 The colon `:` is optional.

 A global label name must start with a letter, either lowercase or uppercase.
-Subsequent characters can be either a letter (lowercase or uppercase), a number, back-arrow (ASCII underscore), or Mega + `@` (an underscore-like character in PETSCII).
+Subsequent characters can be either a letter (lowercase or uppercase), a number, back-arrow (ASCII underscore), a dot (`.`), or Mega + `@` (an underscore-like character in PETSCII).

 > **Tip:** If you choose to use uppercase + graphics text mode for assembly programming, I recommend limiting the use of shifted letters in label names.
 They're allowed because they are uppercase letters in lowercase text mode, but they are difficult to remember how to type, and some are difficult to distinguish.
 For example, Shift + G and Shift + T both appear as vertical lines in uppercase text mode.